Prescriptions

 Medication Reviews

-It is extremely important that all Patients on repeat medication must have a medication review once a year.
-Our staff are able to identify all patients who are due a review and will ask a GP or our inhouse pharmacist to look at this around the anniversary date of your medication review.
-You may be contacted by one of our GP's or the Pharmacist to discuss further.
+• Our staff are able to identify all patients who are due a review and will ask a GP or our inhouse pharmacist to do this

-Once completed. if everything is ok, the GP or pharmacist will re authorise your repeat medication for a further 12 months.
+• Once completed, if everything is ok, the GP or pharmacist will reauthorise your repeat medication for a further 12 months.

 Questions about your prescription

-If you have questions about your medicine, your local pharmacists can answer these.
+Your local pharmacists can usually answer your questions.
 They can also answer questions on medicines you can buy without a prescription.

 The NHS website has information on how your medicine works, how and when to take it, possible side effects and answers to your common questions.